At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 In 1975, after receiving his diploma, Vladimir Putin was sent to serve in the State Security Committee.
 In the same year, he received the rank of senior lieutenant of justice in the system of territorial bodies of the KGB of the USSR, having completed training courses for operational personnel.

-In 1977, Vladimir Putin served in the counterintelligence line in the investigative department of the KGB.
+In 1977, Vladimir Putin served as a counterintelligence officer in the investigative department of the KGB.
 Leningrad region.
-In 1979, after completing retraining courses in Moscow, he returned to native city.
+In 1979, after completing retraining courses in Moscow, he returned to hometown.

-In 1984, with the rank of Major of Justice, Putin was seconded to study at the Institute of the KGB of the USSR with a degree in Foreign Intelligence.
-There Vladimir Vladimirovich continued to study German language and was trained to serve in the GDR.
+In 1984, with the rank of Major of Justice, Putin was sent to study at the USSR KGB Institute, specializing in Foreign Intelligence.
+There Vladimir Vladimirovich continued his study German language and was trained for service in the GDR.

 Vladimir Putin in the GDR

-From 1985 to 1990 Putin worked in the GDR.
-He served in Dresden, his cover was the post of director of the Dresden Friendship House of the USSR-GDR.
-After years of service, he was promoted to the rank of lieutenant colonel and the position to senior assistant to the head of the department.
+From 1985 to 1990, Putin worked in the GDR.
+He served in Dresden, his cover was the position of director of the Dresden House of Friendship of the USSR-GDR.
+Due to his length of service, he was promoted to the rank of lieutenant colonel and the position to senior assistant to the head of the department.

-In 1989, Vladimir Vladimirovich was awarded the bronze medal "For Merit to the National People's Army of the GDR".
+In 1989, Vladimir Vladimirovich was awarded a bronze medal "For services to the National People's Army of the GDR."

 Putin without a tie

-After completing his business trip abroad, Vladimir Putin continued his service in the Leningrad department of the KGB, refusing to transfer to the central apparatus of foreign intelligence of the KGB of the USSR in Moscow.
+After completing his trip abroad, Vladimir Putin continued to serve in the Leningrad KGB department, refusing to transfer to central office foreign intelligence service of the KGB of the USSR in Moscow.

 Vladimir Putin in the administration of St. Petersburg

-The next stage in the life of Vladimir Putin was work at the Leningrad State University.
-Zhdanov, where he served as Assistant Rector for International Affairs.
+The next stage in Vladimir Putin’s life was work at Leningrad State University.
+Zhdanov, where he served as assistant rector for international affairs.

-“I gladly went “under the roof” of the Leningrad State University in order to write a Ph.D., see how it was and what, and maybe stay to work at Leningrad State University.
-So, in the 1990s, I became an assistant to the rector of the university for international relations, ”he recalled.
+“I gladly went “under the roof” of Leningrad State University in the hope of writing a candidate’s thesis, seeing what’s going on there, and maybe staying to work at Leningrad State University.
+So, in 1990, I became assistant to the university rector for international relations,” he recalled.

-Putin was recommended to Anatoly Sobchak as good worker, and in 1990 the future president of the country became an adviser to the mayor of St. Petersburg.
-With the transition to new job Putin filed a report for dismissal from the KGB of the USSR.
+Putin was recommended to Anatoly Sobchak as good worker, and in 1990, the future president of the country became an adviser to the mayor of St. Petersburg.
+With the transition to new job Putin submitted a report for dismissal from the KGB of the USSR.

-At the new place, Putin was entrusted with the post of chairman of the foreign relations committee of the administration of St. Petersburg, in 1994 Vladimir Vladimirovich was appointed first deputy chairman of the government of St. Petersburg, retaining his previous position.
-A year later, he stood at the helm of the regional branch of the NDR party.
+In the new place, Putin was entrusted with the position of Chairman of the Committee for External Relations of the Administration of St. Petersburg; in 1994, Vladimir Vladimirovich was appointed First Deputy Chairman of the Government of St. Petersburg, retaining his previous position.
+A year later, he took the helm of the regional branch of the NDR party.

 Vladimir Putin about Ukraine

-In 1992, a group of Lensoviet deputies led by Yuri Gladkov and Maria Salie brought charges against Putin of fraud in the program of supplying St. Petersburg with food in exchange for raw materials.
-Putin argued that the Salie commission did not actually conduct any investigation, and there was no one to prosecute in a criminal order and there was nothing for it.
-The scandal was fomented in order for Sobchak to fire Putin.
+In 1992, a group of Leningrad City Council deputies led by Yuri Gladkov and Maria Salye brought charges against Putin for fraud in the program of supplying St. Petersburg with food in exchange for raw materials.
+Putin argued that Salye’s commission did not actually conduct any investigation, and there was no one to prosecute and there was nothing to prosecute.
+The scandal was stirred up so that Sobchak would fire Putin.

 Vladimir Putin's work in Moscow

-In three years, Putin has risen from Deputy Director for Presidential Affairs to Secretary of the Security Council.
-In 1996, after the failure of Sobchak in the gubernatorial elections, Vladimir Vladimirovich was invited to Moscow to the post of Deputy Chief of the President of the Russian Federation.
-Putin oversaw the legal department and management of Russia's foreign property.
+In three years, Putin rose from deputy director for presidential affairs to secretary of the Security Council.
+In 1996, after Sobchak’s failure in the gubernatorial elections, Vladimir Vladimirovich was invited to Moscow to the post of Deputy Administrative Officer of the President of the Russian Federation.
+Putin oversaw the legal management and management of Russia's foreign property.

 “I can’t say that I didn’t love Moscow.
 I just loved Peter more.
-But Moscow, quite obviously, is a European city,” Putin said of his transfer.
+But Moscow, quite obviously, is a European city,” Putin said about his transfer.

-In the summer of 1998, he headed the FSB of Russia, and in the autumn he successfully reorganized the structure.
+In the summer of 1998, he headed the Russian FSB, and in the fall he successfully reorganized the structure.
 Six months later, Vladimir Putin took the post of Secretary of the Security Council of the Russian Federation while maintaining his position in the FSB.

-On May 8, 2008, Vladimir Putin was approved for the post of Prime Minister of Russia; on May 12, he already announced the composition of the new government.
-In November 2010, Putin was on the 4th place in the list of the most influential people on the planet according to Forbes magazine.
+On May 8, 2008, Vladimir Putin was approved as Chairman of the Russian Government, and on May 12 he announced the composition of the new government.
+In November 2010, Putin was ranked 4th in the list of the most influential people on the planet according to Forbes magazine.

-In the presidential elections on March 4, 2012, Putin won in the first round, gaining 63.6% of the vote; on May 7, he took office as head of state for the third time.
+In the presidential elections on March 4, 2012, Putin won in the first round with 63.6% of the votes, and on May 7 he took office as head of state for the third time.

-The third presidential term of Vladimir Putin fell difficult historical events.
-Russia's position on the Ukrainian crisis and the annexation of Crimea to the Russian Federation, the victorious performance of Russian athletes at the Olympics and Paralympics in Sochi, a successful military operation in Syria - all this could not but affect the rating of the country's first person.
-Poll data published in October 2015 by VTsIOM show that 89.9% of Russians approve of Vladimir Putin's actions.
+Vladimir Putin's third presidential term faced difficult times. historical events.
+Russia’s position on the Ukrainian crisis and the annexation of Crimea to the Russian Federation, the victorious performance of Russian athletes at the Olympics and Paralympics in Sochi, the successful military operation in Syria – all this could not but affect the rating of the country’s first person.
+Survey data published in October 2015 by VTsIOM indicates that 89.9% of Russians approve of Vladimir Putin’s actions.

 Personal life of Vladimir Putin

 Vladimir Vladimirovich met his future wife Lyudmila in 1980, and on July 28, 1983 they got married.
-Two years before leaving for Germany, their first daughter, Maria, was born, and a year later, in one of the maternity hospitals in Dresden, the second, Catherine, was born.
+Two years later, before leaving for Germany, their first daughter, Maria, was born, and a year later, in one of the maternity hospitals in Dresden, the second, Catherine, was born.
 Both girls graduated from St. Petersburg State University.
-According to unofficial data, on August 15, 2012, a son was born to Mary.
+According to unofficial data, on August 15, 2012, Maria gave birth to a son.
 The privacy of Putin's daughters is guarded very carefully.

-On June 6, 2013, in an interview with the Rossiya-24 TV channel, Vladimir and Lyudmila Putin announced the divorce by mutual decision.
+On June 6, 2013, in an interview with the Rossiya-24 TV channel, Vladimir and Lyudmila Putin announced the dissolution of their marriage by mutual decision.
 This information was discussed in the media for quite a long time.
-The reasons for the divorce were allegedly existing relations between Vladimir Vladimirovich and Putin on Harley-Davidson
+The allegedly existing relationship between Vladimir Vladimirovich and Putin on a Harley-Davidson was cited as the reason for the divorce

-Vladimir Putin wears watches only for right hand.
+Vladimir Putin wears a watch only on right hand.
 Why?
-“So the crown does not rub my brush, that's the whole secret,” the president revealed, which is of interest to many.
+“So the crown doesn’t rub my hand, that’s the whole secret,” the president revealed a secret that interests many.

-The president has many pets, almost all of which are gifts from influential politicians.
-Vladimir Vladimirovich has a Bulgarian shepherd dog Buffy (a gift from the Prime Minister of Bulgaria Boyko Borisov), Akita Inu Yume (a gift from the Governor of Akita Prefecture Norihisa Satake), as well as a goat named Skazka (a gift from Yuri Luzhkov) and a pygmy horse Vadik (a gift from the President of Tatarstan Mintimer Shaimiev) .
-Previously, the President's favorite dog was a black Labrador named Connie, who passed away in 2014.
+The president has many pets, almost all of them gifts from influential politicians.
+Vladimir Vladimirovich has a Bulgarian shepherd dog Buffy (a gift from the Prime Minister of Bulgaria Boyko Borisov), an Akita Inu Yume (a gift from the Governor of Akita Prefecture Norihisa Satake), as well as a goat named Skazka (a gift from Yuri Luzhkov) and a dwarf horse Vadik (a gift from the President of Tatarstan Mintimer Shaimiev) .
+Previously, the president's favorite dog was a black Labrador named Connie, who passed away in 2014.

-Vladimir Putin at the December 2017 press conference
+Vladimir Putin at a December 2017 press conference

-As a result of the elections, Vladimir Putin won with 76.69% of the vote.
-The presidential inauguration took place on 7 May.
-The president arrived at the ceremony in a Cortege limousine with armored glass, which cost 200,000 rubles.
-Putin's inauguration was attended by 5,000 people.
+According to the election results, Vladimir Putin won with 76.69% of the votes.
+The presidential inauguration took place on May 7.
+The president arrived at the ceremony in a “Cortege” limousine with armored glass, which cost 200 thousand rubles.
+Putin's inauguration was attended by 5 thousand people.
 Vladimir Vladimirovich took the oath and became the head of Russia for the 4th time.

-The distant and last year of the 20th century was a turning point in the history of our country.
-A number of events took place that year that determined the course of Russian history in the first two decades of the 21st century.
-The year 1999 preceded the beginning of the first presidential term of V.V.
+Distant and Last year The 20th century became a turning point in the history of our country.
+That year, a number of events occurred that determined the course of Russian history in the first two decades of the 21st century.
+The year 1999 preceded the beginning of V.V.’s first presidential term.
 Putin and was full of fatal and terrible events.
-The beginning of the second aggressive election campaign before the elections on December 19 to the State Duma, terrorist attacks in Moscow and Volgodonsk, attacks by Basayev and Khattab gangs on villages in Dagestan, criminal squabbles, the war in Serbia, etc. That year, the crisis of political power put the country on the brink of disaster.
-Since what year has Putin been president and how did his election affect the history of our country in the 21st century?
+The beginning of the second aggressive election campaign before the December 19 elections to the State Duma, terrorist attacks in Moscow and Volgodonsk, attacks by Basayev and Khattab gangs on villages in Dagestan, criminal showdowns, the war in Serbia, etc. That year there was a crisis political power brought the country to the brink of disaster.
+Since what year has Putin been president and how has his election affected the history of our country in the 21st century?

 Crisis of political power

-Of the year Russian history begins a more consistent and progressive development, acquires some certainty and stability, is characterized by a number of economic and political achievements.
-It can be called a phenomenon of Putin's Russia, but before the March 2000 elections, no definite historical paradigm existed. hides a lot of alternative historical options, which were all discarded in the elections to the State Duma in December 1999 and in the presidential elections in 2000.
+Of the year Russian history begins more consistent and progressive development, acquires some certainty and stability, and is characterized by a number of economic and political achievements.
+This can be called the phenomenon of Putin's Russia, but before the March 2000 elections, no specific historical paradigm existed. hides a lot of alternative historical options, which were all rejected in the State Duma elections in December 1999 and in the presidential elections in 2000.
 All but one.

-Since what year did Putin become the president of Russia legally
+Since what year did Putin legally become the President of Russia?

 V.V.
-Putin won on March 26, 2000, with nearly 53% of the vote.
-Since what year has Putin been president of the Russian Federation?
+Putin won on March 26, 2000, with almost 53% of the vote.
+Since what year has Putin been President of the Russian Federation?
 The first term began on May 7, the date of the inauguration.
-Putin's closest competitor in these elections was G. Zyuganov, who received much fewer votes - 29.2%.
+Putin's closest competitor in these elections was G. Zyuganov, who received significantly fewer votes - 29.2%.
 But at the time of the March elections, V.V.
-Putin has already served as acting president, so 2000 is not the date that should be considered the beginning of his presidency.
+Putin was already acting president, so 2000 is not the date that should be considered the beginning of his presidency.

-Since what year has Putin been president of the Russian Federation?
+Since what year has Putin been President of the Russian Federation?
 In fact, V.V.
 Putin began to fully perform presidential functions earlier, namely from December 31, 1999, when he was appointed to this position by the previous Russian President B.N.
 Yeltsin.
-It was on the last day of the outgoing 1999 that V.V.
+It was on the last day of the year 1999 that V.V.
 Putin received from the hands of B.N.
-Yeltsin the entire spectrum of presidential powers.
-In the morning, at 11 o'clock, in the presence of the patriarch and in a solemn atmosphere, the first president of Russia transferred presidential powers to V.V.
+Yeltsin the entire range of presidential powers.
+In the morning, at 11 o’clock, in the presence of the patriarch and in a solemn atmosphere, the first president of Russia transferred presidential powers to V.V.
 Putin.
-The new president was also given all the attributes of state power, including the "nuclear briefcase".
-The first decree of the President was a document guaranteeing the immunity of B.N.
-Yeltsin and members of his family, as well as promising not to prosecute these people in court.
+The new president was also given all the attributes of state power, including the “nuclear briefcase.”
+The first presidential decree was a document guaranteeing the immunity of B.N.
+Yeltsin and members of his family, and also promising not to prosecute these people.
 Since what year has Putin been president for the first time?
-The beginning of the first presidential term should be considered from May 7, 2000, when the inauguration took place.
+The beginning of the first presidential term should be counted from May 7, 2000, when the inauguration took place.

-Since what year did Putin become president and what preceded this
+What year did Putin become president and what preceded it?

-The appointment of V.V.
-Putin to the highest position in the country was preceded by a series of dramatic events.
-To the richest people who stood behind B.N.
-Yeltsin and actively using influence on the highest power in the country for the sake of even greater personal enrichment, a new politician was needed who could lead the country, maintain preferences in power for the former elite and give them security guarantees.
+Appointment of V.V.
+A number of dramatic events preceded Putin's assumption of the country's highest position.
+To the richest people, standing behind B.N.
+Yeltsin, who actively used influence on the highest authorities in the country for the sake of even greater personal enrichment, needed a new politician capable of leading the country, maintaining preferences in power for the former elite and giving them security guarantees.
 One of these influential people was B.A.
 Berezovsky, who was the actual owner of the first TV channel.
-Thanks to the aggressive election campaign that took place in the fall of 1999 before the elections to the Duma, through the efforts of these people, they managed to gain enough votes to form one of the largest factions "Unity" ("Bear"), which was to become the power base of the new President V.V.
+Thanks to aggressive election campaign, which took place in the fall of 1999 before the elections to the Duma, through the efforts of these people it was possible to collect enough votes to form one of the largest factions “Unity” (“Bear”), which was supposed to become the power base of the new President V.V.
 Putin, who was at that time the chairman of the government.
-The appointment of V.V.
-Putin to the post of acting president of the country was preceded by a very difficult election campaign aimed at winning the rating of both the future president and the parliamentary majority in the upcoming elections.
+Appointment of V.V.
+Putin's appointment as acting president of the country was preceded by a very difficult election campaign aimed at winning the ratings of both the future president and the parliamentary majority in the upcoming elections.

-Features of the election campaign of the second president of Russia in 1999-2000
+Features of the election campaign of the second president of Russia 1999-2000

-Further actions aimed at revealing a positive image of the new Russia were associated with overcoming the threats of terrorism and the war in Chechnya.
+Further actions aimed at revealing a positive image of the new Russia were associated with overcoming the threats of terrorism and war in Chechnya.
 Channel One B.A.
 Berezovsky actively criticized both the Luzhkov-Primakov party and the Communist Party of the Russian Federation.
-This time was remembered by all citizens of Russia for Friday performances on Channel One by the famous TV presenter Dorenko.
-A fight against Chechen terrorism was launched across the country, and military operations began in Chechnya itself, the successes of which could be interpreted through the media, controlled by the authorities, as victorious.
+This time was remembered by all Russian citizens for the Friday appearances on Channel One by the famous TV presenter Dorenko.
+The fight against Chechen terrorism unfolded throughout the country, and military operations began in Chechnya itself, the successes of which could be interpreted through the media controlled by the authorities as victorious.
 The charismatic image of the new Russian politician V.V.
-From the very beginning, Putin began to be perceived as an image of an uncompromising fighter for state interests, capable of protecting the country.
+From the very beginning, Putin began to be perceived as the image of an uncompromising fighter for state interests, capable of defending the country.

 When Putin actually came to power

-Since what year has Putin been president in fact?
-If in 2000 the Putin era began officially, based on the will of the people, then the actual presidency of Putin began a little earlier.
+Since what year has Putin been de facto president?
+If the Putin era officially began in 2000, based on the will of the people, then Putin’s actual presidency began a little earlier.
 It can be considered that it began with the decree of the first Russian President B.N.
 Yeltsin on the appointment of V.V.
-Putin to the post of interim in late 1999.
-And, perhaps, it is worth considering that his presidency began even earlier - from work as chairman of the government since August 1999, when V.V.
-Putin concentrated an extremely large amount of power and began to form the features of modern Russia, which later historians will call Putin's?
+Putin to the acting position at the end of 1999.
+Or maybe it’s worth considering that his presidency began even earlier - with work as chairman of the government since August 1999, when in the hands of V.V.
+Putin concentrated an extremely large amount of power and began to form features modern Russia, which historians will later call Putin’s?

 Popular support is the key to the success of presidential power

-From what year did Putin become president of Russia, from such a year should the time of the beginning of a new era be counted.
-Many features of the reign of the second president of our country have manifested themselves since 1999, when the country approached a historical crossroads and was really on the verge of collapse, complete anarchy and civil war.
+From what year did Putin become president of Russia, from this year we need to count the beginning of a new era.
+Many features of the reign of the second president of our country have emerged since 1999, when the country approached a historical fork in the road and was actually on the verge of collapse, complete anarchy and civil war.
 Historical realities forced V.V.
-Putin to act tough, uncompromisingly, at the same time he had to not lose popularity with Russian voters, “be in the frame”, provide evidence of real deeds and achievements, speak vividly and figuratively, understanding that only the support of the majority is the key to the success of all his affairs and beginnings.
+Putin to act toughly, uncompromisingly, at the same time, he had to not lose popularity with Russian voters, “be in the picture,” present evidence of real deeds and achievements, speak brightly and figuratively, understanding that only the support of the majority is the key to the success of all his affairs and beginnings.

-The first steps of the new leader of the country
+The first steps of the country's new leader

-Since what year has Putin been president and a new politician?
-It is possible that in 1999 the history of Russia had many alternative paths of development, but since 2000 there have been no alternatives.
+Since what year has Putin been president and new politician?
+It is possible that in 1999 Russian history had many alternative paths of development, but since 2000 there are no alternatives left.
 V.V.
-Putin did not leave a single chance to influence the history of the country to very many people who had previously been very influential.
-In that year, two Russian oligarchs lost their influence at once - V. Gusinsky and B. Berezovsky.
-The course taken by the new president to fight the oligarchs in 2000 was continued in the future, but the methods of struggle that were applied in the first year of V.V.
+Putin did not leave a single chance to influence the history of the country for many people who had previously been very influential.
+That year, two Russian oligarchs lost their influence at once - V. Gusinsky and B. Berezovsky.
+The course taken by the new president to fight the oligarchs in 2000 was continued in the future, but the methods of struggle that were used in the first year of V.V.
 Putin, remained approximately the same.
-V. Gusinsky controlled his own NTV channel and supported the Luzhkov-Primakov party "Fatherland - All Russia" in the parliamentary election race.
-Critics viewed the change in NTV leadership as a direct fight against dissent.
+V. Gusinsky controlled his own NTV channel and supported the Luzhkov-Primakov “Fatherland - All Russia” party in the parliamentary election race.
+Critics regarded the change in NTV leadership as a direct fight against dissent.

 What were the true and preferences of the new president

-An interesting tactical move, which reveals a little the true political predilections of the new president.
-To create a parliamentary coalition of the majority, the party V.V.
-Putin's "Bear" teamed up with the Communist Party of the Russian Federation - their ideological opponents.
-Luzhkov's party, backed by Gusinsky, Yabloko and other political forces, which are now called the fifth column, did not then gain control over any of the committees in the State Duma.
-Behind the president's rhetoric about commitment to the ideas of the free market, there has always been a determination to rigorously adjust economic processes, if necessary.
+An interesting tactical move that slightly reveals the true political preferences of the new president.
+To create a parliamentary coalition of the majority, the party of V.V.
+Putin’s “Bear” teamed up with the Communist Party of the Russian Federation - its ideological opponents.
+Luzhkov's party, behind which Gusinsky stood, Yabloko and other political forces, which are now called the fifth column, did not then gain control over any of the committees in the State Duma.
+Behind the president's rhetoric about his commitment to the ideas of the free market, there was always a determination to make tough adjustments to economic processes when necessary.

 The fate of political opponents

-From what year Putin is the president of Russia, from such a time comes the decline of the era of the Yeltsin oligarchs.
-In June 2000, in exchange for freedom and the opportunity to go abroad, V. Gusinsky “voluntarily” transferred his property and the media belonging to him to those businessmen who supported the new president in all elections.
-B. Berezovsky also left the country, having resigned as a deputy, under the threat of legal prosecution for fraud, which he abused during the reign of B. Yeltsin.
+Since what year has Putin been President of Russia, since that time has the sunset of the era of Yeltsin’s oligarchs begun.
+In June 2000, V. Gusinsky, in exchange for freedom and the opportunity to go abroad, “voluntarily” transferred his property and the media he owned to those businessmen who supported the new president in all elections.
+B. Berezovsky also left the country, relinquishing his parliamentary powers, under the threat of prosecution for fraud, which he abused during the reign of B. Yeltsin.
 The ORT channel has ceased to be dependent on previous owner.
-Removing the big oligarchs from politics and depriving them of the opportunity to support opposition movements to the existing government became an important guarantee of the success of such a long reign of the second president of Russia.
-The oligarchs were losing their influence one by one, and the power of the new president continued to strengthen.
-In 2004, the year Putin became president for the second time, the Yukos case was in full swing, the main defendant, the oligarch Khodorkovsky, was in custody, and the tactics of dealing with objectionable oligarchs remained the same.
+The removal of large oligarchs from politics and depriving them of the opportunity to support opposition movements to the existing government became an important guarantee of the success of such a long reign of the second president of Russia.
+The oligarchs lost their influence one by one, and the power of the new president continued to strengthen.
+In 2004, the year from which Putin became president for the second time, the trial in the Yukos case was in full swing, the main defendant - oligarch Khodorkovsky - was in custody, and the tactics of dealing with unwanted oligarchs remained the same.

-The struggle for the country or the struggle for power
+The fight for the country or the fight for power

-It is difficult to say to what extent the methods of dealing with the oligarchs who left the political scene were legal, but the popular support of V.V.
-Putin from this did not decrease at all. fighting in the Chechen Republic, they turned into losses even greater than in the previous military campaign, and the course of military operations was not always brilliant, but everyone perfectly understood that the interests of the country were at stake.
-Voters forgave the second president for many controversial decisions, and in subsequent years of V.V.
+It is difficult to say to what extent the methods of fighting the oligarchs who left the political scene were legal, but popular support for V.V.
+This did not diminish Putin’s presence at all.
+Fighting in the Chechen Republic resulted in even greater losses than in the previous military campaign, and the course of military operations was not always brilliant, but everyone understood perfectly well that the interests of the country were at stake.
+Voters forgave the second president for many controversial decisions and in the subsequent years of V.V.
 Putin, because they believed that their expediency was ultimately dictated by the interests of the state and the common good.
 Since what year has Putin been president 2 times?
-This happened in 2004, when the citizens of Russia again supported the second president in the elections.
-Both in 2004 and in 2012, after another victory in the presidential elections, and in 2014, when tragic events took place in Ukraine, the popularity of the second president continues to be out of competition.
+This happened in 2004, when Russian citizens again supported the second president in the elections.
+And in 2004, and in 2012, after another victory in the presidential elections, and in 2014, when the tragic events happened in Ukraine, the popularity of the second president continues to remain unrivaled.

 Name: Vladimir Putin